jefc1111/laravel-user-enumeration-demo/README.md

 ### Requirements for attack
 - HTTP/2
 - No CSRF tokens (or maybe modify the script to obtain them)
-- Allow 5 login attempts per minute per account/IP combo (if intending to use more than one salvo)
+- Allow 5 login attempts per minute per account/IP combo (if intending to use more than one batch)
 - Knowledge of one existing account on the target system

 ### Stretch goals
-- Run a traditional (sequential) timing attack against the Laravel 7 target and see how much more difficult it is to interpret the results (note that on a real target there are likely to be many more variable factors which might affect a traditional attack more than a tta attack, i.e. server load due to other 'real' users, other traffic.
-Tta is designed to render such noise irrelevant as each pair is theoretically subjected to the same outside factors)
 - Run same against a fixed version of Laravel and confirm that it is not possible to distinguish between 'known + unknown' and 'known + known' pairs
-- Use a 'worse' location for the remote target to make the attack more diifcult overall
+- Use a 'worse' location for the remote target to make the attack more difficult overall
+- Improve error handling in the script
+- Move configuration into a file, or use a configuration object with named elements
+- 'join up' the attack with the analysis, via a database

 ## Summary
 The real beauty of the Timeless Timing Attack approach is how effective it is in the face of variable network conditions.